 During the reporting period, three clusters were formed with 31 AZTs in Turbat.
 AZTs renamed themselves according to the new acquired roles as development organizations.
-They conducted nine projects with choti funding, concerning education, a library, a health centre, a tuition centre, and small businesses based on micro credit.
+They conducted nine projects with choti funding, concerning education, a library, a health Center, a tuition Center, and small businesses based on micro credit.